egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 Model: Unpruned Decision Tree

-Decision Criteria, Heigh, Weight, Grades, Pen Color, Pencil Color, Eraser Number
+Decision Criteria: Heigh, Weight, Grades, Pen Color, Pencil Color, Eraser Number

 If height is...
 Weight is...
 Grades are...
 Pen Color is...
 Pencil Color is...
 Eraser Number is... then Male

 Female Otherwise

 A model like this predicts differently even a small change in the inputs (possibly noise).
-The model has a large *variance* in its decisions.
+The model has a high *variance* in its decisions.
 However, in the training data especially, it makes little to no error.

 When we are creating models, we need to come up with one lying these two extremes.
 Increasing one automatically decreases the other.
-This phenomena is called bias-variance trade-off.
+This phenomenon is called bias-variance trade-off.

 * ii.
 How’s this tradeoff related to overfitting and underfitting?

-A model with high bias low variance has underfitted.
-If the opposite have happened then we say the model has overfitted.
+A model with high bias and low variance is underfitting.
+If the opposite is true, then we say the model is overfitting.

 * iii.
 How do you know that your model is high variance, low bias?
 What would you do in this case?

-Adopting a simpler model is a choice but frequently not the solution we are looking for.
-Because simpler model not balances but rather creates an imbalance in opposite direction.
-On the other hand, regularization is a good idea.
-Optimizing multiple objectives can enhance the training process.
+Adopting a simpler model is an option but often not the solution we're looking for, as it may create an imbalance in the opposite direction.
+Regularization is often a better approach.
+Optimizing multiple objectives can also improve the training process.

 * iv.
 How do you know that your model is low variance, high bias?
 What would you do in this case?

-1. Visualization: If my model is too simple, it is often suitable to visualize its decision criterias.
+1. Visualization: If my model is too simple, it is often helpful to visualize its decision criteria.

-2. Manuel label control: If model predictions and a predictor have a high correlation then i start to suspect.
+2. Manual label control: If the model's predictions and a predictor have a high correlation, then I start to suspect.

 What to do?

-1. Increase model complexity: Weaken the regularization or increase max_depth (in tree models).
+1. Increase model complexity: Weaken the regularization or increase max_depth in tree models.
-2. Adopt more complex models: SVM instead of Linear Regression
+2. Adopt more complex models: Use SVM instead of Linear Regression.
-3. Use Kernels (for SVM)
+3. Use Kernels (for SVM).
-4. Increase number of nodes hidden layers etc (for NN)
+4. Increase the number of nodes, hidden layers, etc., for neural networks.

 **4.** Cross-validation.